RELATO/sources.ms4.io/GraalVM.md

 Started @1549ms
 ```

-# Fantastic, isn't is ?
-Cheers, GraalVM !
+# Fantastic, isn't it ?
+Thank you, GraalVM !